san-ghun/hongbooking/README.md

-Test result
+# Test result

-17/Jan
+<17/Jan>
 @rtimsina - cpp
-1st working
+not working -
-2st not working - change time delay 5 sec to 1 sec to click icon
+(error001) time delay between click button is shown and actually click button (error001) fixed: change time delay 5 sec to 1 sec to click icon

-18/Jan
+<18/Jan>
 @ttaneski - cpp
-working (selenium should be installed manually first)
+working
+(error002) I want to do everything with my code even installing "selenium" library (error002) fixed: selenium if there is no "selenium" library

 @mschaub - inception
+working
-working (selenium should be installed manually first) But if you close chrome page error is shown. maybe later I should fix this.
+(error003) when you close chrome page, below error is shown.
+(error003) not fixed : not critical error so let'see.

 An unexpected error occurred: Message: no such window: target window already closed from unknown error: web view not found